Home » Appraisal » Licensing » New Jersey » Requirements

 The first step—becoming a Trainee Appraiser—can be completed in as little as a few weeks or months.
 The full process to become a Licensed Residential, Certified Residential, or Certified General Appraiser will require (at minimum) an additional 6 months, 12 months, or 18 months, respectively.

-Get going by completing 79 hours of the state-required education to become a Trainee, while simultaneously searching for a Certified Residential or Certified General Appraiser to act as your supervisor.
+Get going by completing the 87 hours of state-required education to become a Trainee, while simultaneously searching for a Certified Residential or Certified General Appraiser to act as your supervisor.
 Once you’re done, just submit your application and go through a background check for approval.

 McKissock offers both livestream courses for interactive learning and self-paced courses that you can access 24/7 to fit your schedule.